Skip to main content

 It is your responsibility to check the entry requirements for your destination before you travel.
 Always check the relevant embassy, consulate, or official government travel website well in advance.

 Quarterdeck cannot arrange visas on your behalf.
-However, once your place is secured and your first payment has been made, Quarterdeck may be able to provide a confirmation of participation letter to support your visa application if needed.
+Once your place is secured and your first payment has been made, Quarterdeck can provide a confirmation of participation letter to support your visa application if needed.

 If you are asking about working in hospitality or onboard roles after Academy, different visa or work permit rules may apply.